Meet Todrick Hall, the new dance captain on The Greatest Dancer series two

 When was Todrick Corridor on American Idol?

-Whereas Todrick could also be finest identified for his dancing now (he has been doing jazz, ballet and faucet since he was 9 years outdated), he first stormed onto our screens as a singer on the ninth sequence of American Idol in 2009.
-After singing his personal authentic music to the judges, which included The Best Dancer producer Simon Cowell, he stormed by way of to the semi-finals earlier than being eradicated.
+Whereas Todrick could also be finest recognized for his dancing now (he has been doing jazz, ballet and faucet since he was 9 years previous), he first stormed onto our screens as a singer on the ninth sequence of American Idol in 2009.
+After singing his personal unique track to the judges, which included The Biggest Dancer producer Simon Cowell, he stormed by way of to the semi-finals earlier than being eradicated.

 What different exhibits has Todrick Corridor starred in?

-Because it seems, American Idol was simply the beginning for Todrick, who has now gone on to characteristic because the RuPaul’s Drag Race choreographer since sequence 16.
+Because it seems, American Idol was simply the beginning for Todrick, who has now gone on to function because the RuPaul’s Drag Race choreographer since sequence 16.

-He landed his very personal documentary sequence, Todrick, on MTV in 2014, which adopted the star as he went about his each day life, and had a visitor position in well-liked cartoon Bob’s Burgers.
+He landed his very personal documentary sequence, Todrick, on MTV in 2014, which adopted the star as he went about his daily life, and had a visitor function in in style cartoon Bob’s Burgers.

 Which celebrities have labored with Todrick Corridor?

-RuPaul, Ariana Grande, Taylor Swift and Beyonce have all labored alongside Todrick – so his dance squad are all in good arms for sequence two…
+RuPaul, Ariana Grande, Taylor Swift and Beyonce have all labored alongside Todrick – so his dance squad are all in good palms for sequence two…

 Corridor is greater than able to sink his tooth into the present.

-“As a performer who has danced my whole life and been a contestant on a reality competition show, it’s wild to see my career come full circle this way,” Corridor stated.
+“As a performer who has danced my whole life and been a contestant on a reality competition show, it’s wild to see my career come full circle this way,” Corridor mentioned.

 “I’m looking forward to working with the upcoming talent and to join the BBC family for the second season of a show that has proven to be a huge, smashing success.”